 Hypertrophic pulmonary osteoarthropathy (HPOA)

 Hypertrophic pulmonary osteoarthropathy is a condition that affects some people with lung cancer.
+It most often causes inflammation of bones and joints in the wrists and ankles.
+Another common symptom is clubbing of the fingers.

-What hypertrophic pulmonary osteoarthropathy (HPOA) is
+What is hypertrophic pulmonary osteoarthropathy (HPOA)?

 In cancer, HPOA can be caused by substances released by the tumour.
 Or it could be caused by substances the body makes when reacting to the tumour.

-Who might get HPOA
+Who might get HPOA?

 People with lung conditions can get HPOA.
-In cancer, it is most common in people with non small cell lung cancer.
+In cancer it is most common in people with non small cell lung cancer.
 It also affects people with pleural mesothelioma.

 Symptoms of HPOA